hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 ------|----------------------------------|------------
 git logg | git config --global alias.logg "log --graph --decorate --oneline --abbrev-commit --all" | Display a graphic and readable log on one line using various colours

-# Setup a Git credential helper
+# Setup a Git Credential Helper
 Rather than entering your GitHub username and password every time you push, you can setup a Git credential helper to manage this for you.

 OS | Command